-At 8 p.m. on November 2, Paolo Moreno announced on Instagram that he was releasing a new collection of sweatshirts as part of his clothing line Chemical X. He expected them to sell quickly.
+In early November, Paolo Moreno announced on Instagram that he was releasing a new collection of sweatshirts as part of his clothing line Chemical X. He expected them to be sold out within a week.
 “Since I don’t drop too often, it increases the hype on everything and makes it more exclusive,” Moreno says.
 “I advertise once, and that’s it.”

 Moreno (CGS’18) cofounded Chemical X, a clothing brand conspicuous for its massive “X” logo, two years ago with partners Pedro Monestier, a former Parsons School of Design student who designs the clothes along with Moreno, and Miami photographer Matias Vasquez, who helps with branding and promotion.
 Moreno came up with the name after hearing the term “chemical X” on TV.

-“In math, the ‘X’ is unknown, it’s subtle,” he says, wearing a white hooded Chemical X sweatshirt and black joggers to an interview with Bostonia.
+“In math, the ‘X’ is unknown, it’s subtle,” he says, wearing a white hooded Chemical X sweatshirt and black joggers to an interview with BU Today.
 “I like how people question it and are not too sure what it is.”